Tamunokuro/Hello-rails-react/README.md

 # 📖 Hello Rail React <a name="about-project"></a>

-**Hello Rails React** is a setup sample for a Ruby on Rails and React application using webpack
+**Hello Rails React** is a setup sample for a Ruby on Rails and React application using webpack bundler

 ## 🛠 Built With <a name="built-with"></a>